A newcomer or having issues defining your site? You have come to the right place!

 4. Using the placemark tool, define the road access point of each "AA" polygon.
 Each "AA" polygon requires its own road access point inside of it.
 All road access points must be named "AC".

-5. Now, using the polygon tool (Right-click on the created folder and go to: Add → Polygon), define the substation area.
-This should be named "ST".
-Currently, one substation is permitted per site.
-In case you don't know where the substation is located, you can draw a random "ST" polygon near the PV plant.
+5. Now, using the polygon tool (Right-click on the created folder and go to: Add Polygon), define the substation polygon and name it "ST".
+In case you don't know where the interconnection facility is located, you can draw a random polygon near the PV plant.

-6. Using the placemark tool (Right-click on the created folder and go to: Add → Placemark), we must define the medium voltage switchgear point inside the substation polygon.
+6. Using the placemark tool (Right-click on the created folder and go to: Add Placemark), we must define the medium voltage switchgear point inside the "ST" polygon.
 This point must be named "MV".

 Please make sure to place the "MV" point inside the "ST" polygon.